Fake Marriage Canada – Sham Marriage for Immigration Purposes

 - How often and how did they contact before and after the marriage?

-- What is the financial dependency of the spouses to each other?
+- What is the financial dependency of the spouses on each other?

 - Have they lived together?
 Where and for how long?